uwescience/myria-docs/myriaX.markdown

     curl -i -XPOST localhost:8753/dataset -H "Content-type: application/json"  -d @./ingest_smallTable.json

 You may need to change the path to your source data file in `ingest_smallTable.json`.

+To ingest a large dataset in parallel, one way is to use the `load` function in [MyriaL](http://myria.cs.washington.edu/docs/myriaql.html), which generates a parallel ingest query plan automatically.
+You can also use it to ingest data from an URL, for example, a location in HDFS or S3.

 #### Run a query.